ptracton/CSUN_ECE_VHDL/GPIO/README.md

 The backend process is for synthesis, implementation, bit file generation and programming the board.
 This can be done via the GUI or the command line.
 The command line version uses a Makefile to build the image and download to the target.

+### Constraints

+Constraints are how ti tell the design to physically be connected to the board.
+This is where we specify the top level IO ports from top.vhd and tell Vivado which physical IO pin to use for it.
+There are [master XDC files](https://github.com/Digilent/digilent-xdc/tree/master) for each of the boards.
+Use these to figure out the correct pins to connect signals to.

 The constraints directory has the single [basys3.xdc](https://github.com/ptracton/CSUN_ECE_VHDL/blob/main/GPIO/backend/constraints/basys3.xdc) file used by both the GUI and command line.
+This directory has an XDC file for each of the known boards.

 ### Vivado GUI
 In the backend/vivado/basys3 directory is the XPR file, [basys3.xpr](https://github.com/ptracton/CSUN_ECE_VHDL/blob/main/GPIO/backend/vivado/basys3/basys3.xpr).
 This is the project file for Vivado.
 This file can be loaded into Vivado and then the usual flow for generating the bit file is performed.

 ![basys3 project](./images/basys3_vivado_xpr.png)